-Quadriceps training with EMS
+Quadriceps training with electrical muscle stimulation (EMS)

 EMS devices and electrodes recommendations